Skip to main content

 Johns Hopkins Teaching Institute (in person)

 The Johns Hopkins Teaching Institute is a multi-day in-person teaching institute designed to help doctoral students and post-docs become successful and confident classroom teachers.
 The in-person version of this institute meets daily at the Johns Hopkins University campus in Baltimore, MD from Wednesday, May 28 through Friday, May 30.
 Daily sessions run from 9:00 am to around 4:00 pm Eastern Time.
-Cap: 15 CIRTL participants; register now.
+Cap: 15 CIRTL participants; at capacity and closed for registration.

 Johns Hopkins Teaching Institute (online)

 The Johns Hopkins Teaching Institute is a multi-day online teaching institute designed to help doctoral students and post-docs become successful and confident classroom teachers.
 Daily sessions take place in Zoom from Monday, June 9 through Friday, June 13 at 5-8:30pm Gulf / 10-1:30pm Atlantic / 9-12:30pm Eastern / 8-11:30am Central / 7-10:30am Mountain / 6-9:30am Pacific/Arizona.
-Cap: 40 CIRTL participants; register now.
+Cap: 40 CIRTL participants; at capacity and closed for registration.

 An Introduction to Evidence-Based Undergraduate STEM Teaching